 An ecosystem is needed, that can build a reliable price feed for Compound, DeFi projects, and any developer that would like to reliably access on-chain prices — a system that can operate perpetually without reliance on any one project.

-Today, we’re proud to announce that we’ve broken ground on that vision, with a project called the Open Oracle System.
+Today, we’re proud to announce that we’ve broken ground on that vision, with a project called the Open Price Feed.

 The Open Oracle is a standard and SDK allowing reporters to sign key-value pairs (e.g. a price feed) that interested users can post to the blockchain

-The Open Oracle System splits the trust and logic required for an Ethereum price feed into four parts:
+The Open Price Feed (OPF) splits the trust and logic required for an Ethereum price feed into four parts:

 1: Off-chain Price Data

-In the Open Oracle, any number of sources, known as Reporters, sign a message (price data) with a private key.
+In the OPF, any number of sources, known as Reporters, sign a message (price data) with a private key.
 Reporters can be exchanges, DeFi projects, applications, OTC trading desks, hobbyists, etc. — basically, anybody with access to price data.
 Reporters make this signed data available to the public.

 2: Posting Price Data to Ethereum